-It’s often said that altruistic donation became legal for the first time in 2006.
+It’s often said that non-directed donation became legal for the first time in 2006.
 In fact, although it is not known to have happened before then, there was nothing in the law to stop living donors giving their kidneys to anyone they chose, including a stranger, long before that – as the first legislation covering living donation was not passed until 1989.
 The Human Organ Transplants Act 1989 was rushed through Parliament in response to a “kidneys for sale” scandal in which impoverished men from Turkey were recruited to Britain to provide kidneys for paying patients.
 The organisation that regulates doctors in the UK, the General Medical Council, brought proceedings against three doctors, including one of the leading transplant surgeons of the day.
 One doctor was struck off, and the other two had conditions placed on their practice.

 The 1989 Act made it a criminal offence to transplant an organ if the donor and recipient could not be proved to be genetically related, unless the donation was approved by a new body, the Unrelated Live Transplant Regulatory Authority (ULTRA).
 ULTRA counselled potential donors who wanted to give a kidney to a husband, wife, partner, close friend or sibling to whom they could not prove, by tissue typing, to be related, to make sure they were giving fully informed consent.
-ULTRA received some requests to allow altruistic donations from strangers, but in the wake of the kidney scandal Government ministers were opposed to the move, and the requests were rejected.
+ULTRA received some requests to allow non-directed donations from strangers, but in the wake of the kidney scandal Government ministers were opposed to the move, and the requests were rejected.

 In 2004 new legislation, the Human Tissue Act, was passed in response to yet another scandal: the retention of dead children’s organs by pathologists at Alder Hey Hospital, Liverpool, and other hospitals without their parents’ knowledge or consent.
 This Act, which came into force in September 2006, set up a new authority, the Human Tissue Authority (HTA), to regulate all uses of human tissue, including organ transplantation.
-By then, in the light of experience in the United States and in response to pressure from surgeons and others working in the transplant field, it was decided that altruistic donations to strangers should be allowed.
+By then, in the light of experience in the United States and in response to pressure from surgeons and others working in the transplant field, it was decided that donations to strangers should be allowed.

-Altruistic donations are allowed in a number of countries, including the United States, Canada, Australia, the Netherlands and Spain.
+Non-directed donations are allowed in a number of countries, including the United States, Canada, Australia, the Netherlands and Spain.

-Paired/pooled donation schemes – how they work
+Paired/pooled donation schemes: how they work

 When a living kidney donor and recipient are incompatible or mismatched with each other, it may be possible for them to be matched with another donor and recipient pair in the same situation and for the donor kidneys to be exchanged or swapped between the pairs.
 This means that each recipient receives a kidney from someone unknown, and the donors, likewise, donate to a recipient who is not known to them.
 When two pairs are involved like this, it is called a paired donation, and with more than two pairs it is called pooled donation.
 The benefit of this type of donation is that each recipient receives a living donor transplant that they would not otherwise have had.